- vernakalant hydrochloride

 Mechanism of action

 Vernakalant is an antiarrhythmic medicine that acts preferentially in the atria to prolong atrial refractoriness and to rate-dependently slow impulse conduction.
 These anti-fibrillatory actions on refractoriness and conduction are thought to suppress re-entry, and are potentiated in the atria during atrial fibrillation.
-The relative selectivity of vernakalant on atrial versus ventricular refractoriness is postulated to result from the block of currents that are expressed in the atria, but not in the ventricles, as well as the unique electrophysiologic condition of the fibrillating atria.
+The relative selectivity of vernakalant on atrial versus ventricular refractoriness is postulated to result from the block of currents regulated by ion channels that are expressed in the atria, but not in the ventricles, as well as the unique electrophysiologic condition of the fibrillating atria.
 However, blockade of cationic currents, including hERG channels and cardiac voltage-dependent sodium channels, which are present in the ventricles has been documented.

 In preclinical studies, vernakalant blocks currents in all phases of the atrial action potential, including potassium currents that are expressed specifically in the atria (e.g., the ultra-rapid delayed rectifier and the acetylcholine dependent potassium currents).
 During atrial fibrillation, the frequency- and voltage-dependent block of sodium channels further focuses the action of the medicine toward rapidly activating and partially depolarized atrial tissue rather than toward the normally polarized ventricle beating at lower heart rates.
 Additionally, the ability of vernakalant to block the late component of the sodium current limits effects on ventricular repolarisation induced by blockade of potassium currents in the ventricle.
 Targeted effects on atrial tissue coupled with block of late sodium current suggests that vernakalant has a low proarrhythmic potential.
 Overall, the combination of effects of vernakalant on cardiac potassium and sodium currents results in substantial antiarrhythmic effects that are mainly concentrated in the atria.